pivotal/blog/content/post/nsx_with_bosh.md

 (e.g. AWS (Amazon Web Services), GCE (Google Compute Engine), and Microsoft Azure) but not native to vSphere.

-[BOSH](https://bosh.io/), a VM orchestrator, includes hooks to interoperate with NSX's LB and Security Group features.
-These hooks enable BOSH to attach VMs to LB and to apply Security Groups to VMs.
+[BOSH](https://bosh.io/), a VM orchestrator, includes hooks to with NSX's LB and Security Group features.
+These hooks enable BOSH created VMs to be dynamically attached to existing NSX Load Balancer Pools and NSX Security Groups.
+NSX Security Groups are rich grouping objects which can be used for association to Security Policies/Firewall Rules.
+These policies are enforced right at the VM virtual vNIC interface.

 This blog posts describes how to use BOSH to deploy a set of VMs to function as the backend of an NSX LB.
 Additionally, we describe how BOSH interoperates with